MaastrichtU-IDS/best-practices/docs/publish-rdf-data.md

 # Deploy a serverless API

-The quickest way to deploy an API to access and explore your SPARQL endpoint is to use [grlc.io](http://grlc.io/).
+Deploying an API to access and explore your SPARQL endpoint is really easy to do with [grlc.io](http://grlc.io/).
+You just need to define a few SPARQL queries in a GitHub repository, and grlc.io will handle everything else to expose a Swagger API (aka.
+Open API) to access your knowledge graph.

-> It will give over people a convenient way to quickly explore and understand the structure of your knowledge, and enables you to store important SPARQL queries in a findable place (and you can use the API calls instead of copy/pasting this query everytime you want to check it)
+> This API will be the entrypoint for people who want to discover your data: they can quickly explore and understand the structure of your knowledge graph through the query you exposed.

-You just need to host the files with your SPARQL queries on GitHub and it will handle everything else.

-To make this example easier to reproduce for you we will use the existing grlc.io API deployment defined at https://github.com/MaastrichtU-IDS/food-claims-kg as example
+To make this example easier to reproduce, we will use the existing [grlc.io](http://grlc.io/) API deployment defined for the [food-claims-kg](https://github.com/MaastrichtU-IDS/food-claims-kg) as example

 1. 👩‍💻 Provide the URL of SPARQL endpoint to query in the [`endpoint.txt` file](https://github.com/MaastrichtU-IDS/food-claims-kg/blob/master/endpoint.txt)